46° below: Explore the Subantarctic Islands this summer

 Coromandel Beach Life Superb beaches are one of the main drawcards on the eastern coast of The Coromandel and the aces up the region’s sleeve are Cathedral Cove and Hot Water Beach.
 But these are not the only good beaches in the area.
 Whitianga’s gems include Buffalo Beach, stretching out along Mercury Bay north of the harbour, and Cooks Beach on the southern side.
 Whangamata has safe swimming at Whangamata Harbour and at Opoutere.

 The Coromandel combines natural attractions with a fascinating goldfields history.
-Dig your own hot pools at Hot Water Beach, launch into a canyoning or cycling adventure, tour a mine from the gold rush era or just make the most of the region’s relaxed coastal playground.
-Dig into the area’s goldmining past at attractions such as the Thames Historical Museum, Goldmine Experience and Waihi Gold Mine Tours, or get adventurous at Canyonz Ltd and go dirt biking with Over the Top Adventures.
-Lush gardens abound around these parts, check out the green-thumbed genius behind the Rapaura Watergardens, The Butterfly & Orchid Garden, Waterlily Gardens or kick back and soak in the Miranda Hot Springs.
+Dig your own hot pools at Hot Water Beach, launch into a canyoning or cycling adventure, tour a mine from the gold-rush era or just make the most of the region’s relaxed coastal playground.
+Dig into the area's gold-mining past at attractions such as the Thames Museum, Goldmine Experience and Waihi Gold Mine Tours, or get adventurous at Canyonz.
+Lush gardens abound around these parts – check out the green-thumbed genius behind the Rapaura Watergardens, Waterlily Gardens or kick back and soak in the Miranda Hot Springs.
 Make a splash in Coromandel Town with Coromandel Kayak Adventures or explore on foot with Coromandel Discovery.
-There’s history to discover at Coromandel School of Mines & Historical Museum, crafts and heritage to enjoy at Driving Creek Railway & Potteries, and delicious treats from The Coromandel Smoking Co.
-Explore the Coromandel’s magnificent coastline with Cathedral Cove Dive & Snorkel, Cathedral Cove Sea Kayaking, and Mercury Bay Seafaris – Glass Bottom Boat.
-Unwind at The Lost Spring, giddy up at Twin Oaks Riding Ranch, take a personalised tour with Kiwi Dundee Adventures, or browse for unique gifts at shop/gallery Moko.
+There's history to discover at Coromandel School of Mines & Historical Museum, crafts and heritage to enjoy at Driving Creek Railway & Potteries, and delicious treats from The Coromandel Smoking Co.
+Explore the Coromandel's magnificent coastline with Cathedral Cove Dive & Snorkel, Cathedral Cove Kayak Tours, and Glass Bottom Boat – Cathedral Cove Cruise.
+Unwind at The Lost Spring, take a personalised tour with Kiwi Dundee Adventures, or browse for unique gifts at shop/gallery Moko Artspace.

 The Coromandel is peppered throughout with excellent cafés and good restaurants.
 It’s also the spiritual home to New Zealand’s iconic soft drink and Kiwiana icon, L&P – the ‘P’ stands for Paeroa, and there’s no better place to try a bottle!
-In Southern Coromandel there are several great cafés in Thames, including Coco Espresso, Koru at Rapaura and Sola Café while the L&P Café & Bar in Paeroa is an iconic place to stop.
-For restaurant dining, try Dine at Ohinemuri Estate.
-Driving Creek Café is a Coromandel Town favourite, as is Success Café.
-For more substantial fare, opt for contemporary Kiwi cuisine at Pepper Tree Restaurant & Bar or Umu Restaurant & Café, or sip a drink in the historic Star and Garter Hotel established in 1873.
-Good coffee stops along Coromandel Coast include Café Coghill House, Hot Waves Café, Lazy Lizard, and The Old Mill Café, while you can get dinner with Kiwi fish ‘n’ chips at Craig’s Traditional Fish & Chips or gourmet burgers at Soul Burger.
-For something more substantial Miha Restaurant serves Pacific Rim flavours with a European twist, while Salt Restaurant & Bar offers fine dining situated right on the waterfront.
-If you’re feeling like a few quiet drinks or a big night, try Punters Bar & Grill or The Blacksmith Bar & Kitchen.
+In southern Coromandel there are several great cafés in Thames, including Coco Coffee Bar and Sola Café while the L&P Café, Bar and Brasserie in Paeroa is an iconic place to stop.
+Success Café is a Coromandel Town favourite.
+For more substantial fare, opt for contemporary Kiwi cuisine at Pepper Tree Restaurant & Bar or UMU Café, or sip a drink in the historic Star and Garter Hotel, established in 1873.
+Good coffee stops along Coromandel Coast include Café Coghill House, Hot Waves Café and The Old Mill Café, while you can get dinner with Kiwi fish ‘n’ chips at Craig’s Traditional Fish & Chips or gourmet burgers at Soul Burger.
+For something more substantial, Miha Restaurant serves Pacific Rim flavours with a European twist, while Salt Restaurant & Bar offers fine dining situated right on the waterfront.
+If you're feeling like a few quiet drinks or a big night, try Punters Bar & Grill.

 The Coromandel has plenty of accommodation options available for those travelling on a budget, but there are a number of good options available for those looking for more sophisticated offerings as well.
-In Southern Coromandel those looking for value should opt for Dickson Holiday Park or Gateway Backpackers.
-If you’ve got a bit more money to spend, check out Brunton House B&B, the Tuscany on Thames Motel, or the luxury of Poets Corner Lodge.
-Anchor Lodge Backpackers and Tui Lodge in Coromandel Town offer low-cost options while Coromandel Court Motel, Driving Creek Villas, Tangiaro Kiwi Retreat and The Little Farm provide a range of more upmarket options.
-A backpacker’s paradise, the Coromandel Coast has plenty of cheaper accommodation options available, including On the Beach Backpackers, Pinnacles Backpackers, and Hot Water Beach Holiday Park.
-For family accommodation or a few more creature comforts, try Admiralty Lodge Motel, Albert No 6, Beachfront Resort, Crowsnest Apartments, Marina Park Apartments, Pipi Dune B&B, The Esplanade Apartments Whitianga or the Grand Mercure Puka Park Resort.
+In southern Coromandel those looking for value should opt for Dickson Holiday Park.
+If you've got a bit more money to spend, check out Brunton House B&B, the Tuscany on Thames Motel, or the luxury of Poets Corner Lodge.
+Anchor Lodge Motel and Tui Lodge in Coromandel Town offer low-cost options while Coromandel Court Motel, Driving Creek Villas, Tangiaro Kiwi Retreat and The Little Farm provide a range of more upmarket options.
+A backpacker's paradise, the Coromandel Coast has plenty of cheaper accommodation options available, including On the Beach Backpackers, Pinnacles Lodge, and Hot Water Beach Top 10 Holiday Park.
+For family accommodation or a few more creature comforts, try Admiralty Lodge Motel, Albert No. 6, Beachfront Resort, Crow’s Nest Apartments, Marina Park Apartments, Pipi Dune B&B, The Esplanade Apartments Whitianga or the Grand Mercure Puka Park Resort.